 EENG307.
 INTRODUCTION TO FEEDBACK CONTROL SYSTEMS.
-3.0 Hours.
+3.0 Semester Hrs.

 (I, II) System modeling through an energy flow approach is presented, with examples from linear electrical, mechanical, fluid and/or thermal systems.
 Analysis of system response in both the time domain and frequency domain is discussed in detail.
 Feedback control design techniques, including PID, are analyzed using both analytical and computational methods.
-Prerequisites: (EENG281 or PHGN215) and MATH225.
+Prerequisites: EENG281 or EENG282 or PHGN215, and MATH225.
 3 hours lecture; 3 semester hours.